telliott99/MyMath/int-advanced/diffunderint.rst

     \int_0^{\infty} e^{-x} \ dx = 1

+This is a standard example of an improper integral.
+We evaluate the integral at some finite upper limit :math:`b` and then ask what happens in the limit as :math:`b \rightarrow \infty`.

-We do this because we want to introduce the symbol :math:`t` as a *parameter*.
+I changed notation because I want to introduce the symbol :math:`t` as a *parameter*.
 Let

 .. math::